 - Any DAW software program with comprehensive MIDI, virtual instruments, effects and audio capabilities.
 For example, Pro Tools, Live, Cubase, Sonar, Logic, and Reason

-- Mac Web Browser: Firefox (recommended), Chrome, or Safari
+- Mac Web Browser: Chrome (Recommended), Firefox, or Safari

-- PC Web Browser: Firefox (recommended), Chrome, Internet Explorer, or Edge
+- PC Web Browser: Chrome (Recommended), Firefox, Internet Explorer 10 or higher, or Edge

 - USB to MIDI keyboard controller